flyingwolfz/CCNN-CGH/README.md

 - Comparision with tensor holography

   We run tensor holography in Ubuntu 20.04 using their code and pretrained model from https://github.com/liangs111/tensor_holography

+  Matlab code is used for simulation.
+See ASM: https://github.com/flyingwolfz/angular-spectrum-method

 ## 4.Tips

-- 1, Use more epoch, we use 30 in this repository.
-If you have enough time, change it to 300 or more, and it will increase the PSNR by around 1-2dB easily.

-- 2, It is greatly recommended to use our zero-padding version directly.
+- 1, It is greatly recommended to use our zero-padding version directly.
 Because of better quality and easier experiment.

-- 3, Try larger CCNN according to your GPU ability.
+- 2, Try larger CCNN according to your GPU ability.
 Although more GPU memory is needed, more DS/US layers and more init channels will bring better quality easily.

-Meanwhile smaller CCNN still performes better than existing networks, reducing parameters also works if you want faster speed and lower cost.
+- 3, A new version will be uploaded soon, and some issues will be fixed.

 - 4, under updating......